TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Select/Index.rst

 selectFields
 ============

-.. container:: table-row

-   Property
+:aspect:`Property`
    selectFields

-   Data type
+:aspect:`Data type`
    :ref:`data-type-string` / :ref:`stdWrap`

-   Description
+:aspect:`Description`
    List of fields to select, or :php:`count(*)`.

-         If the records need to be localized, please include the relevant localization-fields (uid, pid, languageField and
-         transOrigPointerField).
-Otherwise the TYPO3 internal localization
-         will not succeed.
+   If the records need to be localized, please include the relevant localization-fields (uid, pid, languageField and transOrigPointerField).
+Otherwise the TYPO3 internal localization will not succeed.

-   Default
+:aspect:`Default`
    \*

 .. _select-join: